-California Baptist University coordinates and provides financial assistance to students who would be unable to attend for financial reasons.
+California Baptist University coordinates and provides financial assistance to students.
 Financial aid at California Baptist University is administered in accordance with federal, state, and institutional policies.
 It is important that students understand that they have the principal responsibility for meeting educational costs.
-A federal methodology calculation is used in determining eligibility for financial aid, which is available to students through federal and state programs.

-There are various grants, work programs and loans available for students who are eligible for financial assistance.
+A federal methodology calculation is used in determining eligibility for financial aid.
+There are various grants, scholarships, and loans available for students who are eligible for financial assistance.
 These forms of financial assistance are grouped into the following categories: federal programs, state programs, and private scholarships.
-Specific information on each of these sources of financial aid is available in the Financial Aid Office.
+Specific information on each of these sources of financial aid is available on the Financial Aid website and in the Financial Aid Office.